mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       generation: number;

       /**
-       *  An integer expressing how many total connections
+       *  An integer expressing how many total Connections
        *  (active + in use) the pool currently has
        */
       totalConnectionCount: number;

       /**
-       *  An integer expressing how many connections are currently
+       *  An integer expressing how many Connections are currently
        *  available in the pool.
        */
       availableConnectionCount: number;

       /**
-       *  Returns a connection for use
+       *  Returns a Connection for use
        */
       checkOut(): Connection;

       /**
-       *  Check in a connection back to the connection pool */ checkIn(connection: Connection): void;
+       *  Check in a Connection back to the Connection pool */ checkIn(connection: Connection): void;

       /**
-       *  Mark all current connections as stale.
+       *  Mark all current Connections as stale.
        */
       clear(): void;